Posts tonen met het label grade 3. Alle posts tonen

 4. Draw half of a pumpkin against the edge of an orange rectangle.

-6. Cut the outline of the pumpkin using scissors.
+6. Cut the outline of the pumpkin.

 7. Paste the half orange pumpkin against the edge of a black rectangle.
 Paste eye and mouth on the opposite side of the pumpkin.